ben-m2002/Yappersville/README.md

 -Application text content - Consistent fonts -Application images - I have images in the groups page

+## JavaScript Deliverable

+### This deliverable will show my knowledge of java script
+- I have java script login support
+- I have java script support for databases via group creation.
+Also chats for groups save
+- I have java script web socket support that will be used in the chat page
+- The application has the full java script interactions.

 Link to notes : https://github.com/ben-m2002/startup/blob/main/notes.md